-Many modern computers include multiple-core CPUs.
+Many modern computers include multicore CPUs.
 Spreading a geoprocessing operation across multiple processes can speed up performance by taking advantage of more than one core.
 The performance benefit of parallel processing varies from tool to tool.

 - The value of this environment determines the number of processes across which a tool spreads its operation.
 Those processes will be divided between hardware cores (processors) built into the machine.
 The number of hardware cores does not change based on this setting.

 - Each tool that honors this environment has a built-in default for the number of processes given a particular machine.
 You can change this based on your data, operation, and available resources.